joplin/gsoc/readme.md

 - Please **do not submit a pull request just to fix some typo**.

-Before submitting a pull request, please make sure you read the [pull request guidelines for GSoC 2023](https://joplinapp.org/help/dev/gsoc/gsoc2023/pull_request_guidelines/).
+Before submitting a pull request, please make sure you read the [pull request guidelines for GSoC](https://github.com/joplin/gsoc/blob/main/pull_request_guidelines.md).

 ## General instructions